-I was reminded again recently of the importance of feedback in the moment.
-Perhaps nowhere is this as useful as when you have made a tentative decision and are seeking confirmation that it is the right one … as I was while driving to a retreat center outside of New Orleans.
+It is easy to forget about the importance of feedback in the moment.
+Perhaps nowhere is this as useful as when you have made a tentative decision and are seeking confirmation that it is the right one … as I was once while driving to a retreat center outside of New Orleans.

 Even for a seasoned traveler like myself, driving to new destinations is a bit unsettling, particularly ones located somewhat off the beaten path.
 After crossing the Ponchartrain causeway, a 20-mile stretch of bridge where all you can see no matter where you look is endless water, I was seeking a particular highway.